 |Panagia Rasova church|

 We continue on the road downhill, keeping attention on the left for the cedar tree.
 When we reach this, we turn left and traverse an apple grove.
 On the other side of the grove we continue on a downhill road that gets us to the upper quarter of Pouri.
 We take a kalderimi on the right, that opens to the main asphalt road at the entrance of Pouri.
 Here also is a drinking water fountain.
-We walk a short distance on the asphalt and, just as we reach the parking lot, we take the narrow cement paved road on our right, descending through the houses.
-Shortly, cement paving stops and we walk on proper kalderimi.
+We walk a short distance on the asphalt and, just as we reach the parking lot and the taverna of Makis, which is on our left, we take the narrow cement paved road on the right, descending through the houses.
+Shortly, cement paving ceases and we now walk on proper kalderimi.